Strong existence and higher order Fr\'echet differentiability of stochastic flows of fractional Brownian motion driven SDE's with singular drift: Introduction

 Further, we emphasise that our method, which is not only limited to Markov or semimartingale solutions of SDE's, gives a direct construction of strong solutions and provides a construction principle, which can be considered the converse to that of Yamada-Watanabe: We prove the existence of strong solutions and uniqueness in law to guarantee strong uniqueness.

-To the best of our knowledge strong solutions to SDE's (\ref{VI_SDE}) for Hurst parameters $H<\frac{1}{2}$ and dimension $d\geq 2$ with irregular drift coefficients are for the first time obtained in this paper.
+The SDE (\ref{VI_SDE}) for fractional Brownian initial noise has been already studied by various authors in the literature:

-The case $d=1$ for Hurst parameters $H\in (0,1)$ was treated in \cite{nualart.ouknine.03}, where the authors prove strong uniqueness for locally unbounded drift coefficients in the case $H<\frac{1}{2}$ by invoking a method based on the comparison theorem.
+The case $d=1$ for Hurst parameters $H\in (0,1)$ was treated in \cite{nualart.ouknine.03}, where the authors prove strong uniqueness for linear growth drift in the case $H<\frac{1}{2}$ by invoking a method based on the comparison theorem.
 See also \cite{nualart.ouknine.02}.